 Halifax one day said to Winston, “You have the ideas about India of a subaltern a generation ago.
 There are a number of interesting Indians coming to the Round Table Conference and I really think it would be very valuable to you to talk to some of them and bring your ideas up to date.”
 Winston replied, “I am quite satisfied with my views of India, and I certainly don’t want them disturbed by any bloody Indian.”

 It was the kind of thing you’d say in private conversation, if not in public.
 I recall an altercation in a car park in Stratford-upon-Avon.
 It was between the Welsh coach driver on my one of my Churchill tours and an irate local motorist.
-My driver had blocked his car, and had grown unpleasant when the driver asked him to move.
+My driver had blocked his car, and had grown unpleasant when the English motorist asked him to move.
 “Sorry, sir,” said the Englishman, as I tried to mediate.
 “I’m not about to take that from any bloody Welshman.”

 Perfectly ordinary?
 Fair enough.
 But in the Churchill context—even though it was from 1929—such a crack about an Indian is today an offense of genocidal magnitude.